Glenn Talbot: Fictional character biography

 Talbot is taken hostage by the Gremlin, rescued some months later it was discovered that his captivity had left him catatonic.
-In order to unblock his mind, Doctor Leonard Samson had the Hulk (who was Banner under control by a special helmet) unblock what was keeping him in a mindless state.
+To unblock his mind, Doc Samson had the Hulk (who was Banner under control by a special helmet) unblock what was keeping him in a mindless state.
 The process was a success.
 However, Talbot's marriage to Betty later became strained.

-Yet he did take a leave from Gamma Base and soon divorced Betty, who later admitted to Rick Jones that she had never stopped loving Bruce Banner.
+Talbot takes a leave from Gamma Base and soon divorces Betty, who later admits to Rick Jones that she had never stopped loving Bruce Banner.
 Talbot continued battling the Hulk and tried to have Banner court-martialed.
-When General Ross had a breakdown, Talbot was promoted to Colonel.
-His life remained relatively uneventful until the Hulk stormed into Gamma Base, looking for his deceased love Jarella, who was still cryogenically frozen.
-It was revealed Talbot had fired a ray gun that sent the Hulk to the Sub-Atomic universe.
-This incident was the final straw in his already deteriorated relationship with Betty.
-Soon Congress cut funds from Gamma Base and Talbot decided once and for all to stop the Hulk by using the War Wagon.
+When Thunderbolt Ross has a breakdown, Talbot is promoted to Colonel.
+Later on, Hulk storms Gamma Base looking for his deceased love Jarella, who has been placed in cryogenic storage.
+It is revealed that Talbot had fired a ray gun that sent the Hulk to the Microverse.
+This incident is the final straw in Talbot's already deteriorated relationship with Betty.
+Soon Congress cuts funds from Gamma Base and Talbot decides once and for all to stop the Hulk by using the War Wagon.
+However, he is killed in battle.

-Glenn Talbot was killed fighting the Hulk in Japan while piloting the War Wagon prototype.
-Later, however, he was seen alive and well, in the company of Betty Ross; at the time, the circumstances of his apparent resurrection were not revealed.

-As the attempted coup d'état of Washington, D.C. takes place, Colonel Talbot appears on national TV as part of the Intelligencia's plan to seize control - only to be revealed as an L.M.D. himself when the Red Hulk decapitates him.
-This L.M.D. was so thoroughly reprogrammed that it believed itself to be the resurrected Glenn Talbot, complete with all of Talbot's memories including his love for Betty Ross.
-The real Talbot is presumed to have remained dead all this time.
+During an attempted coup d'état of Washington, D.C., Talbot appears on national television as part of the Intelligencia's plan to seize control, only to be decapitated by Red Hulk and revealed to be a Life Model Decoy.
+The Decoy was so thoroughly reprogrammed that it believed itself to be Talbot, complete with his memories.

-During the Chaos War storyline, Glenn Talbot returned from the dead after what happened to the death realms.
-Although, Glenn Talbot and other dead heroes concluded returned to the grave after the Chaos King is defeated.

 Family

-Since his "death" two of Talbot's relatives have also appeared.
+Since his "death", two of Talbot's relatives have also appeared.
 He has a younger brother named Brian Talbot who was a member of the Gamma Corps as Grey (who sports the DNA of Hulk and Leader).
 Trained in martial arts.
 The Leader DNA does not make Grey as smart as Prodigy but he has a brilliant military strategist and it seems to have been meant as a way to prevent him from losing control.
 Brian was often bullied and beaten by his older brother and had actually been delighted to hear of his death.
 He claimed he joined the Gamma Corps because the Hulk was dangerous but really it was to do what Glenn could not - destroy the Hulk.

 Talbot also has a nephew named Matt Talbot, who is also a member of the military.